UMDLARS/dtanm/server/README.md

 This saves the cookie obtained to the file cookie which is then used by the --cookie flag to generate the correct request.

 ### Run Docker
-to build the image run the following commands from the directory where dtanm is cloned
+to build the image run the following commands from the directory where dtanm is cloned run:
 ```docker build -t cctf_calc .```
 ```docker run -ti --rm cctf_calc -p 80:5000 -p 7005:7005```
 probably can omit the CCTF